SurajSanap/SurajSanap/README.md

 - 💼 Currently studying Bachelor of Engineering (IT) at Savitribai Phule Pune University, graduating in 2025.

-- 🌱 Previously interned as a Data Analyst at 360iResearch and a Software Engineer at Abhyaz.
+- 🌱 Previously interned as a Data Analyst at 360iResearch.

 - 📈 Built **College.ai** and **Farmer.ai**, leveraging AI to assist with job applications and crop recommendations, respectively.

 - ❤️ I love working with Python, Java, and building AI-powered tools and applications.